 What It Looks Like

-Cats that become infected with FIV may not display symptoms until years after the initial infection.
-Even though the virus takes time to cause serious illness, a cat’s immune system becomes severely suppressed right away.
-During the first few weeks after infection, the virus may weaken the immune system and present as a fever and swollen lymph nodes.
-There may be a period of time where a cat shows no symptoms, and then another spurt of illness.
+FIV-infected cats may not show any signs of illness for several years after the initial infection has occurred.
+Although the virus takes time to cause serious effects, a cat’s immune system is severely impaired almost immediately.
+It is possible that the virus, during the first few weeks following the infection, will weaken the immune system.
+It typically presents itself as fever and swollen lymph nodes.
+There may be a certain period where the cat does not show any symptoms, only to be followed by another spurt of sickness.

 Immunofluorescence (IFA) Assays